Vextasy/WhatsOn/ReadMe.md

-WhatsOn is a simple Go command line program to interact with the Claude API (using go-anthropic) to return a number of TV programme viewing suggestions given a statement of desire.
+What's On is a simple Go command line program to interact with the Claude API (using go-anthropic) to return a number of TV programme viewing suggestions given a statement of desire.
 The purpose of the program is to allow me to experiment with Claude embedding, its use of tools, and its XML input and output techniques.

 The program uses a local database of TV schedules which Claude requests access to through its 'tool' mechanism.